Aerosol Delivery Devices

 T-piece

-Dragon Face Mask
+Dragon Mask

-Dragon pediatric face mask circa late 1990s
+A pediatric aerosol face mask with dragon features, circa late 1990s, is shown.

 Image from Trudy Watson